Propelld vs Federal Bank Education Loan: Which One Fits You Best?

 Federal Bank: Standardised Repayment Terms

-Federal Bank offers standard repayment terms, which are often tied to the government-mandated guidelines.
+Federal Bank offers standard repayment terms, in line with IBA-model education loan guidelines.

 Who Should Choose Propelld vs Federal Bank?